top of page

 Bryce Valley Lodging — small cabins In Tropic.
 We stayed here last time as well.
 They are convenient and close to some decent restaurants.

-Hike the Rim Trail in Bryce Canyon NP where you can get a nice over the top view of the hoodoos (rock formations)
+Hike the Rim Trail in Bryce Canyon NP, where you can get a nice over-the-top view of the hoodoos (rock formations)

 Hike into the hoodoos—this time we took the Navajo Loop Trail, which had some uphill and downhill.
 But it is a whole different perspective when you are in the hoodoos.